mavehur/NutriProfile/README.md

 ### 🚀UBC 22-23W2 CPSC 210 Personal Project

-No matter how healthy some ingredients are known to be, if they don't fit your constitution, should it be still considered healthy?
+No matter how healthy some ingredients are known to be, if they don't fit your constitution, would they be still considered healthy?
 The ideal diet varies depending on an individual's specific needs, goals, and dietary restrictions.

 **NutriProfile** is designed to help individuals achieve optimal health.
 NutriProfile is suitable for anyone looking to